 I would be very glad if you would take this matter up with Dr. J Lewis Fenner, 33 Lafayett Ave, Brookly NY.
-Please take it up with him...I will be most glad to cooperate in the matter in any way that I find possible.
+Please take it up with him....I will be most glad to cooperate in the matter in any way that I find possible.

 The woman who owns the land should deed whatever part of it she deeds to the American Chiropractic Association free and clear of all incombrance.
-The fact that it owns this land and establishes it as a playground and educational center for the Chiropractic world will add sufficiently to her other property that she can easily afford to remove any incumbrance.
+The fact that it owns this land and establishes it as a playground and educational center for the

-1923 (Oct): National (College) Journal of Chiropractic [11(2)} prints:

--J. Lewis Fenner DC, sec'y of the ACA, authors "For untrammelled chiropractic" about ACA (pp. 12-3)

--reprints Fisk editorial "Higher Standards" from the Chirogram; see National (College) Journal of Chiropractic for June, 1923; (p.
+- Chiropractic world will add sufficiently to her other property that she can easily afford to remove any incumbrance. - 1923 (July 23): form letter from BJ to "All UCA Members:" praises UCA members for paying recent "special assessment" (Cleveland papers, CCC/KC) - 1923 (Oct): National (College) Journal of Chiropractic [11(2)] prints: - -J. Lewis Fenner DC, sec'y of the ACA, authors "For untrammelled chiropractic" about ACA (pp. 12-3) - -reprints Fisk editorial "Higher Standards" from the Chirogram; see National (College) Journal of Chiropractic for June, 1923; (p.
 25-?):